publisha/publisha.github.io/pages/createyourownblog.md

 ### Previewing your page

-You can simulate the appearance of your page by clicking the icon near tot eh bottom left.
-This looks like this: <i class="fab fa-markdown fa-2x"></i>
+You can preview the appearance of your page by clicking the icon near to the bottom left.
+The icon appears like this: <i class="fab fa-markdown fa-2x"></i>

 [![The preview opens in another tab](/images/preview.png)](/images/preview.png)